-Panic attacks – as you’ll know, if you’ve ever suffered one – can be terrifying.
+Panic attacks – as you’ll know, if you’ve ever suffered one – can be very unpleasant.

 Panic attacks: horrible experiences.
 Symptoms can be slightly different for everyone, but may include: